simeononsecurity/simeononsecurity.ch/content/articles/free-oracle-certifications-cybersecurity-it-professionals/index.en.md

 1. **Oracle Cloud Infrastructure Foundations**: This certification serves as a solid foundation for professionals who want to get started with Oracle Cloud Infrastructure (OCI).
 It introduces key concepts and services, giving you a strong understanding of OCI fundamentals.
 With this certification, you can demonstrate your knowledge of Oracle's cloud platform and its capabilities.

-2. **CyberSecurity and Oracle Cloud**: As cybersecurity becomes increasingly important in today's digital landscape, this certification equips you with the necessary knowledge to secure and protect Oracle Cloud environments.
+2. **CyberSecurity and Oracle Cloud**: As cybersecurity becomes increasingly important Today this certification equips you with the necessary knowledge to secure and protect Oracle Cloud environments.
 It covers basic cybersecurity concepts, types of cyber attacks, and the use of cybersecurity tools.
 By earning this certification, you can demonstrate your expertise in safeguarding Oracle Cloud resources.

 3. **Oracle Cloud Data Management Foundations**: Data management is a critical aspect of any cloud environment.
 This certification focuses on the fundamentals of managing data in the cloud using Oracle technologies.
 It provides an understanding of key concepts and best practices for data management, ensuring that you can effectively handle data within Oracle Cloud.